-Aristea africana is an evergreen short plant with blue flowers and a style with three fringed lobes.
+Aristea africana (L.) Hoffmanns. is an evergreen short plant, 10 to 15 cm high, with blue flowers and a style with three fringed lobes.
 It is found on sandy flats and mountain slopes in the winter rainfall area of South Africa.
+Flowering occurs late spring to early summer.
 The first photo was taken by Mary Sue Ittner September 2006 near Bainskloof and the second was taken by Cameron McMaster near Napier in the Overberg.
-The 3rd and 4th photos were contributed by the UC Botanical Garden.
-The 5th and 6th photos were taken by Nhu Nguyen at the UC Botanical Garden showing growth habit and a closeup of a flower.
-Seventh photo by Christopher Whitehouse, taken in the Phillipskop Mountain Reserve near Stanford in South Africa.
+The last photo by Christopher Whitehouse was taken in the Phillipskop Mountain Reserve near Stanford in South Africa.

 The plant grown from Silverhill Seed that bloomed for the first and only time in Northern California in May-June 2004 pictured below in photos 1 and 2 by Mary Sue Ittner is a short plant with blue short-lived (not even all day) flowers, but many were produced.
 Photo 3 by M. Gastil-Buhl shows seed from Silverhill, cataloged as Aristea macrocarpa, a synonym for A. bakeri, on a 1 mm grid.
 The seed are D-shaped and flat with a frayed edge.
 Photo 4 by M. Gastil-Buhl shows Silverhill seed cataloged as Aristea confusa, another synonym of A. bakeri but with distinctively different seed.